Skip to main content

 • Acknowledgements

-Suggested Font sizes
+Suggested Font Sizes

-Use these suggested font ranges to ensure your poster is readable for your veiwers.
+Use these suggested font ranges to ensure your poster is readable for your viewers.
 Ideal font size will vary depending on your selected font and the size of your poster, these are general guidelines:

 • Main title: 72 - 158 point